 Palliative care and bereavement counsellor in the Family Support team within a hospice

 Support Group Facilitator for national Breast Cancer charity

 Volunteer counsellor for 2 charities offering low cost counselling

 I ensure I both maintain and develop my knowledge / skills in relation to all aspects of counselling by attending regular workshops / seminars / training sessions and as required for CPD (Continuing Profession a Development) by the BACP.

-I work with people with all sorts of problems and from all walks of life.
-Issues people may present include:
+I work with people with trying to live and cope with all sorts of issues and difficulties and from all walks of life, I have a particular interest in grief and bereavement.

 - Anger management

 - Impact of ill health (acute and chronic)

 - Fear of Failure

 - Feelings of distress, loneliness, lack of control